-Quick, mark your calendars– May 28th is Menstrual Hygiene Day!
+Quick, mark your calendars — May 28th is Menstrual Hygiene Day!
 Yay!

-To clarify, UNICEF and WHO define menstrual hygiene as “Women and adolescent girls using a clean menstrual management material to absorb or collect blood that can be changed in privacy as often as necessary for the duration of the menstruation period, using soap and water for washing the body as required, and having access to facilities to dispose of used menstrual management materials” – we think this definition could be more inclusive as to including *all* people with periods, not just women, but you get the point.
+To clarify, UNICEF and WHO define menstrual hygiene as “Women and adolescent girls using a clean menstrual management material to absorb or collect blood that can be changed in privacy as often as necessary for the duration of the menstruation period, using soap and water for washing the body as required, and having access to facilities to dispose of used menstrual management materials” – we think this definition could be made more inclusive by including *all* people with periods, not just women, but you get the point.